 At 6 days old your puppy will have been handled several times a day by humans and have been introduced to the low blood sugar scent over 20 times.
 Your puppy will also have early scent introduction to help your puppies nose develop.

-Leia is an incredibly friendly, stably temperamented dog that is highly suited for the stressful life of a service dog.
+Imogene is an incredibly friendly, stably temperamented dog that is highly suited for the stressful life of a service dog.
 Maternal and Paternal genetics are important because personality traits are almost always passed on to offspring.

 LEIA’S FIRST LITTER OF PUPPIES

 Matilda is one Imogene’s sisters.
 In this photo she is 8 months old and gave several alerts to her owners POTS episodes at an amusement park.
 Proof positive that our puppies are incredibly smart, adaptable and transition well into service work.

 Testimony: With Koira telling that he needed his medication, he dislocated nothing.
 Zero.
 Because he never even got the paralysis… It was amazing.

 Whats The Difference Between A Service Dog Academy Puppy and A Puppy From A Traditional Breeder?

 Unlike most breeders, we didn’t just get any random dog and put them together to make puppies.
 We chose highly screened dogs.
 One was from a line of natural blood sugar alerters, the other has successfully fathered several litters of puppies who all went into service dog programs.
 We screened our dogs for health issues like hip and elbow dysplasia, inherited eye conditions and thyroid problems.
 Our litter has been imprinted from day 2 with low blood sugar scent meaning your dog has a head up on the competition and will be alerting months before other puppies ever even recognize the scent.
 Our mother and father dogs are incredibly temperamentally sound meaning their offspring will carry their balanced personalities.